bryce9876/email_comments_bot/README.md

-# email_comments_bot
+# Email Comments Bot
-emails comments from specific redditors
+Gets emails from when a Reddit user submits a comment.